Mould growth is a common problem in many homes, but it doesn’t have to be.

 Harnessing the Power of Plants for Mould Prevention

 Ivy, ferns, and spider plants are three houseplants that have proven to be particularly effective in controlling mould.
-Ivy, with its air-purifying qualities, can eliminate up to 78 percent of airborne mould particles, ensuring cleaner and fresher air in your home.
+Ivy is known for its air-purifying qualities and ability to filter airborne particles, contributing to a fresher indoor environment

 Ferns, on the other hand, not only restore moisture to the air but also remove harmful toxins, creating a more natural and toxin-free environment.